kyma-project/website/content/blog-posts/2020-09-24-release-notes-1.16/index.md

 The Grafana chart now offers an option to deploy Grafana along with an instance of a Keycloak Gatekeeper (`louketo-proxy`) in front of it.
 Enabling the proxy and switching to Grafana in AuthProxy allows you to control the access by the `group` claim of your IDToken.

+### Removed dashboards for CoreDNS/KubeDNS and Kube-Proxy

+The Grafana bundle in Kyma brings a lot of ready-to-use dashboards together with service monitors definitions for the related components.
+Here, the focus is on having an observable Kyma eco-system.
+Among those dashboards are CoreDNS/KubeDNS and Kube-Proxy.
+The related components are provided by Kubernetes on which Kyma is installed, so they are not shipped with Kyma.
+Different Kubernetes providers are changing settings in the setup of the components, and as we do not offer support for the mentioned components, they will not be activated by default.
+You can still easily enable them via the configuration options of the Grafana sub-chart, but that might require further configuration dependent on your Kubernetes provider.

 ## Tracing

 ### Disabling sending traces

 The new `global.tracing.enabled` override is available in the Event Sources Controller Manager sub-chart configuration.
 By setting it to `false`, you can disable sending traces from Kyma components to the service deployed by the Tracing component.

+### Improved integration of Loki to Grafana

+If Log lines are in a JSON format, the root elements of the document will now be treated as their own log record attributes in fluent-bit.
+With that, the root elements will be shown as fields in Grafana.

+To be consistent with the Prometheus labelling, the `instance` label got renamed to `pod`, as it contains the pod name.

+## Kiali

+### General update and Jaeger integration

+Kiali got upgraded to the latest version 1.24.
+With that, proper configuration of the component status was possible and there is no red light shown in the top bar.
+Furthermore, the metric dashboards are working more reliably.
+Additionally, we now configured Jaeger so that you can see traces inline in Kiali with deep-linking into the Jaeger-UI.

+## Eventing

+### Removing Knative-Serving chart

+In Release 1.16, we remove the support for Knative-Serving from Kyma.
+After the upgrade, Knative-Serving will still be fully functional in the cluster, but it can be removed easily in order to free resources.
+Removing Knative-Serving will not affect supported Kyma functionality.
+To learn more, read the [migration guide](https://github.com/kyma-project/kyma/blob/release-1.16/docs/migration-guides/1.15-1.16.md).

 ## Installation